 Michael and Constance Erlanger, Founders and Managing Principals, Marketcore:

-“There can be no doubt that harnessing the transformational powers of both transparency and technology can help provide the world with the financial stability we all crave.
+“There can be no doubt that harnessing the transformation powers of both transparency and technology can help provide the world with the financial stability we all crave.
 We have unique technology skills, technology insights and technology solutions that will complement the TTF’s outstanding work on transparency in helping to rid the financial ecosystem from the curse of market crashes.
 Doing so is not an impossibility.
 We’re committed contributors to the collective effort that is underway through the TTF.”

 Stuart Woollard, Managing Partner/Co-Founder Maturity Institute and OMS LLP: